 Essentially, to create a fully distinguishable name, you must change the name itself, not just the syntax.
 But if you’ve fallen in love with a name that’s unavailable, you probably won’t want to throw it out completely.
 Instead, try rearranging the words, using unique spellings, finding synonyms, adding prefixes or suffixes, or adding/removing keywords.
 This way, you can maintain a similar name while making it distinguishable.

-What you do next depends entirely on what your goal.
+What you do next depends entirely on what your goal is.
 If you’re checking for name availability and your name is free in Tennessee, you can proceed to reserve it and use it on your Articles of Organization.

 Got an available, distinguishable name?
 If you want to protect it while you plan to start your business, you can reserve it for 120 days by filing the appropriate form and paying a $20 fee.
 Or, if you’re ready to start your business, simply use the name on your Articles of Organization; it will be registered automatically.

 As we mentioned earlier, an LLC formation service can take care of all the paperwork for you.
 Using a formation service guarantees that your filings will be completed and submitted correctly.
 It also eliminates the stress of doing it yourself and gives you more time to develop your business plan, network, or just relax.